calaldees/teacherEducation/teacherEducation/creativeTeaching.md

 * We can keep things 'safe' in the same cookie cutter ...
 * We can't get better unless we try new ideas ...
+* If we (as teachers) don't model 'play', 'experimenting' and value creative teaching with joy and are comfortable for failure, how do we expect young people to display those characteristics?
+(Are you really going to set another worksheet ... again?)
 * Consider:
     * Cross curricular (see broad and balanced curriculum)
     * External to the school?